 I am all for that.
 Grieve as necessary, do the inner work, evaluate your role, make amends and set boundaries…

 Get clear and then take your desire to Spirit.

-It’s highly likely we don’t do nearly enough letting go.
+It’s highly likely I don’t do nearly enough letting go.
 In fact I would like to suggest that we only let go when something is really uncomfortable, proven false without a doubt, or in emergencies.
-For the greatest part, me included, we don’t actually pay much attention to our attachments.
+For the greatest part, me included, don’t actually pay much attention to our attachments.
 We run in a sort of ‘neutral’, used to the noise and weight of our attachments like so much white noise.
 They are part of ‘normal’.
 But they’re not.
 Attachment, it is said, is the cause of all human suffering.

 I would now like to tell you a story.
 It’s a true story and it’s about the subtlety of not letting go.
 It all revolves around a matted and framed trio of photos gifted to me by a former friend.
 The framed pictures appeared somewhere around 1998, I think… And I still have them.